plone/training/docs/react/component.md

 - Question 2: Why does Plone need a Foundation?
 - Answer 2: Plone has reached critical mass, with enterprise implementations and worldwide usage.
 The Foundation is able to speak for Plone, and provide strong and consistent advocacy for both the project and the community.
 The Plone Foundation also helps ensure a level playing field, to preserve what is good about Plone as new participants arrive.

-Use an unordered list with an item for each FAQ entry containing an {file}`h2` tag for the question and a {file}`p` tag for the answer.
+Use an unordered list with an item for each FAQ entry containing an `h2` tag for the question, and a `p` tag for the answer.
-Remove all other boiler plate code including styling.
+Remove all other boilerplate code including styling.

 ````{admonition} Solution
 :class: toggle